Al Jazeera Balkans: Serbia

 The June 2011 revelation of Al Jazeera Balkans asking its job applicants to state their personal position/opinion regarding the international status of Kosovo with the answer potentially determining whether they get hired or not while at the same time making a takeover bid for Serbian nationwide television network TV Avala caused a lot of reaction in the country.

-Slobodan Reljić, former editor-in-chief at the NIN magazine conveyed that he's not particularly shocked at the way Al Jazeera Balkans picks its staff because contemporary global media outlets have given up on objective journalism.
-He further added, "they are going to hire a squad of young and good-looking 'warriors' for the station owner's 'cause'.
+Slobodan Reljić, former editor-in-chief at the NIN magazine conveyed that he was not particularly shocked at the way Al Jazeera Balkans picks its staff, saying that contemporary global media outlets have given up on objective journalism.
+He further added:

+They are going to hire a squad of young and good-looking 'warriors' for the station owner's 'cause'.
 Goran Milić is the right man for the job with loads of experience to execute that task in the 'most professional' manner because none of his personal beliefs will ever enter into it.
 He's been hired to do a job, and he's going to deliver the 'real' television.
-Al Jazeera is known for having learned their tricks from Western role models, from the BBC, which does it extremely 'professionally', after all".
+Al Jazeera is known for having learned their tricks from Western role models, from the BBC, which does it extremely 'professionally', after all.

 Olivera Kovačević, RTS television host, touched on the issue of potential Al Jazeera Balkans journalists from Serbia having to disregard their own country's constitution if the station's hiring criterion is to treat Kosovo as an independent state: "The very act of asking that question during a job interview – thereby interrogating an applicant on his/her political orientation – is in breach of that person's human rights.
 I accept that every media outlet has an editorial policy, but no one can demand of me to ignore my country's laws and constitution that say Kosovo is part of Serbia.
 It's going to be a tough call for the broadcasting regulators in Serbia whether to allow an outlet with such policy to own a station that broadcasts nationally in Serbia".

 The opposition Serbian Radical Party (SRS) called on the Serbian Broadcasting Agency (RRA) not to allow the Al Jazeera Balkans' purchase of TV Avala due to the "anti-Serb campaign led by the Al Jazeera director for the Balkans, Goran Milić".
 Speaking at party's press conference, SRS presidency collegium member Vjerica Radeta stated: "Milić has never ceased with his anti-Serb campaign, but the most scandalous of all is that the requirement to get a job at this station is accepting Kosovo as an independent state".